Unauthorized port-out best practicesFollow

-An unauthorized port, also known as a “slam," occurs when a number is ported out to a new carrier without proper authorization from the end user.
+An unauthorized port occurs when a number is ported out to a new carrier without proper authorization from the end user.
 The FCC has set rules, guidelines, and policies stating that the new carrier is responsible for ensuring that the port requests it submits are in fact authorized.

 How do I report an unauthorized port?

 Bandwidth can provide port-out notifications so that customers are able to review and validate phone numbers that have been ported out by the end users.
-If you believe a number has ported without valid authorization, your Bandwidth Porting Team will work with the other carrier to determine the validity of the request and, if the port wasn't authorized, return the number as quickly as possible.
+If your end user reports that a number has ported without valid authorization, your Bandwidth Porting Team will work with the other carrier to determine the validity of the request and, if the port wasn't authorized, return the number as quickly as possible.

-Important: Any unauthorized ports must be reported to Bandwidth within 24 hours of the occurrence, but no more than one week after the occurrence.
-Any unauthorized port request brought to our attention more than one week after the day it ported away is considered a "winback," to which standard porting timeframes and policies apply.
-An unauthorized port request that's older than one week won't be worked as a "slam."
+Important: Any unauthorized port-out disputes must originate from the end user disputing the port and be reported to Bandwidth within 24 hours of the occurrence, but no more than one week after the occurrence.
+Any unauthorized port request brought to our attention more than one week after the day it ported away is considered a "winback" to which standard porting timeframes and policies apply.
+An unauthorized port request that's older than one week won't be worked as an unauthorized port out.

-In order for your Bandwidth Porting Team to validate an unauthorized port-out request and/or process a “snapback” of a number that has been ported without an authorization, please perform the following steps:
+In order for your Bandwidth Porting Team to validate an unauthorized port-out request and/or attempt to restore a number that has been ported without authorization, please perform the following steps:

 - Report the potential unauthorized port to your Bandwidth Porting Team by opening a ticket.

-- Attach an LOA (dated within the last 30 days) to your support ticket.
+- Attach, or be ready to provide, an LOA (dated within the last 30 days) to your support ticket.

-Note: An LOA signed by the end user of record identifying the end user’s choice of carrier may be requested.
+We may request an LOA signed by the end user of record identifying the end user’s choice of carrier.

-- Promptly call your Bandwidth Porting Team at 855-864-7776 to report that a number was potentially ported away without valid authorization and that a ticket has been opened.
+- These are high-priority tickets for our teams, but you may also wish to promptly call your Bandwidth Porting Team at (855) 864-7776 (option 1) to report that a number was potentially ported away without valid authorization and that a ticket has been opened.

-If the port wasn't properly requested, your Bandwidth Porting Team will immediately begin working with the other carrier in an attempt to return the number.
+If the port wasn't properly requested, your Bandwidth Porting Team will review the information you provided for your end user against the information used to port the TN away.
+In the event there is an information mismatch, we will immediately begin working with the other carrier in an attempt to return the number.
 This may require further cooperation or input from you or the end user.

 Additional information about unauthorized ports

-Please keep the following things in mind when it comes unauthorized ports:
+Please keep the following things in mind when it comes to unauthorized ports: